Enhancing our landscape and environment

 Since 1961 we have added to the trees.
 In 2012 we planted new woodland, which includes 2,500 mixed trees, to celebrate both the University’s 50th anniversary and the Queen’s Diamond Jubilee.

-We will continue to add new green spaces – including a new public square in the north of the campus – echoing Fulton Court (more commonly know as Library Square), around which the core, original Spence buildings are set.
+We will continue to add new green spaces – including a new public square in the north of the campus – echoing Fulton Court (more commonly known as Library Square), around which the core, original Spence buildings are set.

 By constructing new buildings to Government 'BREEAM' standards, replacing old energy-inefficient buildings and improving the insulation and energy use of existing buildings, we are ensuring we will reduce the carbon footprint of campus activities.
 Our plans allow us to reduce carbon emissions by 44% by 2020 and the new buildings will be of the highest environmental standards.